Mavia-Ahmed/Agentic-Ai-Piaic-Projects-Q2/Assignment_Projects/README.md

 3. Open the Jupyter Notebook in your browser or upload it to Google Colab.

 ## Projects
-- Hello Gemini by LangChain: This project, **Hello Gemini**, is an introductory implementation of the LangChain framework.
+- Hello Gemini by LangChain:
+This project, **Hello Gemini**, is an introductory implementation of the LangChain framework.
 LangChain is a powerful tool for building applications powered by large language models (LLMs).
 The notebook demonstrates how to get started with LangChain by showcasing basic concepts and functionalities.
 - rag:
+This project demonstrates the implementation of a **Retrieval-Augmented Generation (RAG) System**, which combines retrieval-based approaches with large language models (LLMs) to produce contextually accurate and enriched responses.
+The notebook focuses on integrating external data retrieval with generative AI, showcasing how to build robust AI-powered solutions.
 - function/tool calling
 - finetunning